 - Discuss the effect of adding energy storage with PV on the total load profile.
 (Note: check Excel sheet named "PV High penetration with battery.")

-- Assume that the base power is supplied from two coal plants each with 700 kW power capacity.
+- Assume that the base power is supplied from coal plants.
+There are two coal plants ready to be used, each with 700 kW power capacity.

 - Assume all peak demands are met by natural gas plants, each with capacity of 500 kW.